amjustin13/MachineLearning-Services/README.md

 ** **
 ## 5. Acceptance criteria

-Research, architecture, train, and develop at least 2 machine learning models to enhance the BLDUP data processing pipeline.
-These models will serve as microservices that will interact with the current BLDUP framework.
-The machine learning models will enhance the BLDUP data processing pipeline by classifying public real estate transactions by different types of work.
-Additionally, the models will generate arbitrary images to be used as placeholders in the case that construction images are absent in the public database.
+Research and train a machine learning model to enhance the BLDUP data processing pipeline.
+These model will serve as microservices that will interact with the current BLDUP framework.
+The machine learning model will enhance the BLDUP data processing pipeline by classifying public construction permit data by different types of permit.
+Additionally, the model will be exposed through an API and integrated into the BLDUP platform.
-In general, we are going to use machine learning to finalize the BLDUP web platform.
+In general, we are going to use machine learning to enhance the BLDUP web platform.
 Currently, some of properties’ information is manually inputted and we want to train the models to reduce the labor during adding or updating new properties’ information to the website.

 ** **